Multimodal Transformer Distillation for Audio-Visual Synchronization: Background

 \subsection{VocaLiST}

-VocaLiST \cite{kadandale2022vocalist} is a state-of-the-art end-to-end model.
+VocaLiST \cite{kadandale2022vocalist} is a SOTA audio-visual synchronization model.
 The input of VocaLiST is a sequence of visuals and its corresponding audio features.
-The output is a classification of whether a given audio-visual pair is in sync.
+The output is about to classify whether a given audio-visual pair is in sync.
 VocaLiST consists of an audio-visual front-end and a synchronization back-end.
-The audio-visual front-end extracts audio and visual features.
+The audio-visual front end extracts audio and visual features.
 The synchronization back-end comprises three cross-modal Transformer encoders, namely audio-to-visual (AV) Transformer, visual-to-audio (VA) Transformer, and Fusion Transformer.
 Each Transformer block has 4 layers.
 The core part of the cross-modal Transformer is the cross-attention layer, whose input has queries, keys, and values.
-The audio features form the queries to the AV Transformer, and its keys and values are sourced from the visual feature.
-The role of audio-visual features in the VA Transformer is reversed.
-The query of the Fusion Transformer is from the output representation of the AV Transformer, and the keys and values are from the output representation of the VA Transformer.
-The output of the Fusion Transformer will be max-pooled along the time dimension and passed through the tanh activation function.
-Finally, a fully-connected layer acts as a classifier which outputs a score indicating if the voice and lips motion is synchronized or not.
-VocaLiST is optimized by the binary cross entropy loss.
-For further details, please refer to VocaLiST \cite{kadandale2022vocalist}.
+In VocaLiST, the AV Transformer uses audio for queries and visual data for keys and values, while the VA Transformer does the opposite.
+The Fusion Transformer merges these, taking AV output for queries and VA output for keys and values.
+Its output undergoes max-pooling over time and is activated with a tanh function.
+A fully connected layer then classifies if voice and lip motion are synchronized, using binary cross-entropy loss for optimization.